-To view full details visit Cheshire East active travel
+To view full details of the present and previous engagements visit Cheshire East active travel

 Tranche 1 Consultation

-Eight new schemes will come into effect in August 2020 as a first phase to improve routes to schools and workplaces, boost social distancing, encourage walking and cycling and improve our town centre environments.
-Measures will also help to reserve capacity on public transport for those who really need it and should help to reduce congestion.
-Further schemes will be developed in further phases, following pledged government funding of £619,000.
+Eight new temporary schemes came into effect in Autumn 2020 to improve routes to schools and workplaces, boost social distancing, encourage walking and cycling and improve our town centre environments.
+Measures were also aimed at reserving capacity on public transport for those who need it during the pandemic.

 - Coronation Street, Crewe